By Michael Lanza

 I frequently pulled the close-fitting hood over my head and felt an immediate and noticeable difference in warmth; but I also found it easy to tuck the hood under the collar, out of the way (with little bulk, it doesn’t interfere with another hood in a layering system); it also fits smoothly under any helmet.
 The front zipper plunges nearly to the belly button for superior venting and zips up to let the balaclava-style hood cover your nose when desired.
 The elasticized cuffs, with thumbholes for wearing the sleeves up to your fingers, have good stretch to both seal out cold air and slide the sleeves up to the elbows.
 The zippered chest pocket has enough space for a wool hat or light gloves, and is mesh-lined, so you can put a damp hat or gloves in there to quickly dry from body heat.
 Polygiene treatment controls odors.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a Patagonia Men’s R1 Pullover Hoody at rei.com or patagonia.com, a women’s R1 Pullover at patagonia.com, or a women’s R1 Crew at rei.com or patagonia.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase a Patagonia Men’s R1 Pullover Hoody at backcountry.com or patagonia.com, or a women’s R1 Pullover at backcountry.com or patagonia.com.

 Lightest, Best Wicking Long-Sleeve

 Patagonia Long-Sleeved Capilene Cool Lightweight Shirt